openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 Every active watch will be linked to a route, meaning the secret monitor will be linked to the lifecycle of the route.
 For every new route that is created, the secret monitor will start a watch if the route uses `.spec.tls.externalCertificate`.
-For every route created/updated referencing the same secret, the secret monitor increments the reference count.
-If a route is deleted, the secret monitor will deregister the route and teardown the watch associated with it only if reference count is zero.
+If a route is deleted, the secret monitor will deregister the route and teardown the watch associated with it.

 The `ServiceAliasConfig` creation logic will be updated in the router to also parse the secret referenced in `.spec.tls.externalCertificate`.
 The router will use the default certificates only when `.spec.tls.certificate/key` or `.spec.tls.externalCertificate` are not provided.

+The cluster-ingress-operator will propagate the relevant Tech-Preview feature gate down to the router.
+This feature gate will be added as a command-line argument called `ROUTER_EXTERNAL_CERTIFICATE` to the router and will not be user configurable.

 ### Risks and Mitigations